 But, despite its name, De Vaux’s consensus view was never universally accepted, having bitter critics both during his lifetime and after his death in 1971.
 One of his most vocal opponents over the last twenty years has been Professor Golb of the University of Chicago.

 An Alternative View

 Where De Vaux saw monks copying religious texts, Golb questioned how three inkwells could seriously be considered evidence of a community producing scrolls in literally hundreds of different handwriting styles.
 In his view, any group would have needed at least one scribe to manage its affairs and one scribe could easily have used three inkwells in one lifetime.
 He did not feel adequate tools had been discovered to link the site to the writing of the scrolls.

 Another anomaly related to the writing table.
 De Vaux’s himself admitted that scribes did not actually begin writing at tables for another two hundred years – during this period they would have sat cross-legged, writing on material stretched between their knees.

-It is also thought strange that in all the years of painstaking excavations, not one fragment of parchment was ever been uncovered, either in the so-called scriptorium, or in the whole of Qumran settlement.
-Golb and others see these as just a few of the anomolies indicating that perhaps Father De Vaux built his interpretation upon assumptions and preconceptions.
+It is also thought strange that in all the years of painstaking excavations, not one fragment of parchment was ever been uncovered, either in the so-called scriptorium or in the whole of Qumran settlement.
+Golb and others see these as just a few of the anomalies indicating that perhaps Father De Vaux built his interpretation upon assumptions and preconceptions.